Constipation in children and infants

 Blood on defecation – small quantities of fresh blood can be seen on the stool (not mixed with the stool).
 Usually, this is a result of an injury to the anal region (fissure) or even a bleeding hemorrhoid.

 Avoidance of eating and loss of weight – this is a symptom that is mentioned in our medical books.
 I’ve seen that children who suffer from constipation sometimes have a decrease in appetite since eating stimulates our intestines and activates them.
-However, I would like to emphasize, that despite what the books state, loss of weight is a “red flag” and is a sign to seek medical attention promptly.
+However, I would like to emphasize, that despite what the textbooks propose, loss of weight is a “red flag” and is a sign to seek medical attention promptly.

-Typically, but not always, there is relief of most symptoms when there is passage of a large quantity of stool.
+Relief following stooling – typically, but not always, there is relief of most symptoms when there is passage of a large quantity of stool.
 The symptoms often return several hours or days later.

 To summarize, it is very important to know the signs of constipation but more so to realize what the red flags are.
 These red flags include pain that wakes the child at night, abdominal pain with vomiting, loss of weight and passage of stool with blood or mucous.